Vulture (1779 ship)

-Vulture was built in France 1777 and captured.
-By early 1779 she was sailing as a privateer out of Liverpool.
+Vulture was built in France 1777, and captured.
+By early 1779, she was sailing as a privateer out of Liverpool.
 She then became a slave ship in the triangular trade in enslaved people.
-She made 10 voyages as slaver and was captured in 1795 on her 11th such voyage.
+She made 10 voyages transporting enslaved people and was captured in 1795, on her 11th such voyage.

 Career

-Vulture was captured in 1778 from the French, condemned in the High Court of Admiralty on 2 December 1778, and made free at Liverpool on 15 January 1779.
+Vulture was captured in 1778, from the French, condemned in the High Court of Admiralty on 2 December 1778, and made free at Liverpool on 15 January 1779.
 She first appeared in Lloyd's Register (LR) in 1779 with Allanson, master, William Boats, owner, and trade Liverpool privateer.
 On 27 April 1779, Vulture, Allanson, master, captured St Cyprian, of 400 tons (bm), which was sailing from Martinique to Bordeaux.
 Then in August Vulture captured the Spanish snow San Esteven, which was sailing from Orinoco to Cadiz.
 San Esteven was carrying 1400 rolls of the "Genuine and Fine Oronoque Vorcena or Cannastre Tobacco, 23 tons of cocoa, 400 hides, 370 dollars, and some chest of medicine."

-On 31 January 1783 Vulture, Captain Allanson, came into Kinsale.
+On 31 January 1783, Vulture, Captain Allanson, came into Kinsale.
 A storm had carried away her main and mizzen masts.
-On 14 February she sailed for Liverpool to effect repairs and on the 14th she put into Liverpool, having sustained "some Damage."
+On 14 February, she sailed for Liverpool to effect repairs and on the 14th she put into Liverpool, having sustained "some Damage."